2017 Call for applications

 If you prefer to view the call for applications as a single document:Call for applications (pdf)

-Summary of changes for the 2016 award cycle
+highlights of the 2017 award cycle

 1. Emphasis on research impact